Who We Serve

 Bowdoin-Geneva Neighborhood - Dorchester

-With the help of Rev. Richard Conway, Circle of Hope distributes clothing and toiletries to homeless and at-risk individuals living in the Bowdoin-Geneva neighborhood of Dorchester.
+With the help of Rev. Richard Conway, Circle of Hope distributes clothing and toiletries to children and families experiencing homelessness and housing insecurity in the Bowdoin-Geneva neighborhood of Dorchester.
 To read more about Father Conway's work, check out this article.

 Jewish Family & Children's Services (JF & CS)